microsoft/pai/pai-management/doc/machine-maintenance.md

 ### Note:
-- This method will delete all kuberentes related data of pai in your cluster.
+- This method will delete all kubernetes related data of pai in your cluster.

 ### Steps: